 Mindfulness and acceptance-based:

-My therapeutic approach is mindfulness and acceptance based in that throughout the therapy there is an emphasis on observing your emotional response as it unfolds without judgment and without immediately reacting.
-The reality is that the more you to try to “control” or “destroy” your anxiety, oftentimes, the stronger it will become.
+My therapeutic approach is mindfulness and acceptance-based in that throughout the therapy there is an emphasis on observing your emotional response as it unfolds without judgment and without immediately reacting.
+The reality is that the more you to try to “control” or “destroy” your painful emotions, oftentimes, the stronger it will become, leading to greater suffering

-Mindfulness refers to observing what you are seeing, feeling, and thinking in the present moment, observing with compassion and without judgment, which can help keep you from being swept away by your powerful and automatic anxious response.
-Being accepting and understanding of your anxiety does not mean enjoying the experience or wanting it but rather seeing it for what it is in the moment, coming to terms with it, and riding the waves of emotion so as to soften its impact.
+Mindfulness refers to observing what you are seeing, feeling, and thinking in the present moment, observing with compassion and without judgment, which can help keep you from being swept away by your powerful and automatic emotional response.
+Being accepting and understanding of your emotions does not mean enjoying the experience or wanting it but rather seeing it for what it is in the moment, coming to terms with it, and riding the waves of emotion so as to soften its impact.

-Mindfulness is an attitude that can be cultivated with time and practice and there are many exercises to help with the process of shifting your attitude and approach towards anxiety.
+Mindfulness is an attitude that can be cultivated with time and practice and there are many exercises to help with the process of shifting your attitude and approach towards emotions.

 Practice, Practice, Practice